 Finally, the empirical analysis includes two sets of controls.
-The first are labor market controls (denoted by $labor_mkt_p$ ), computed at the output peak.
-As emphasized in the labor market literature, labor market institutions are likely to affect the response of unemployment to shocks, including the recovery of unemployment following recession episodes (see Blanchard, 2006; Bertola, Blau, and Kahn, 2007; Furceri and Mourougane, 2009; Bernal-Verdugo, Furceri and Guillaume, 2012).
-In particular, we use two variables: an indicator of labor market legislation ( $lamrig_p$ ) from the recent dataset on labor market regulations constructed by Campos and Nugent (2012); and the natural rate of unemployment ( $natural_u_p$ ), computed as the average rate of unemployment in the whole sample period.
+The first are labor market controls (denoted by labor_mkt_p, computed at the output peak.
+As emphasized in the labor market literature, labor market institutions are likely to affect the response of unemployment to shocks, including the recovery of unemployment following recession episodes (see Blanchard, 2006; Bertola, Blau, and Kahn, 2007; Furceri and Mourougane, 2009; Bernal-Verdugo, Furceri, and Guillaume, 2012).
+In particular, we use two variables: an indicator of labor market legislation $(lamrig_p)$ from the recent dataset on labor market regulations constructed by Campos and Nugent (2012); and the natural rate of unemployment $(natural{p})$, computed as the average rate of unemployment in the whole sample period.
 Second, we control for the secular growth experienced throughout the recession episode, denoted by gd.
-With g denoting the annual secular growth rate of a given country and d the duration of a recession episode, the secular growth experienced throughout the recession episode, the secular growth experienced throughout the recession episode is defined as $gd = g \times d$ .
+With g denoting the annual secular growth rate of a given country and d the duration of a recession episode, the secular growth experienced throughout the recession episode is defined as $gd = g \times d$.
 The secular growth rate for a given country is computed as the average per capita growth rate between 1980 and 2007.
 The duration of the recession episode is defined as the number of years from output peak to recovery point.
 Controlling for this variable is relevant since countries can have different long-run growth rates, and recession episodes might differ in their duration, which can affect jobless and wageless recoveries.
 For instance, in a neoclassical growth model, higher technological progress would lead to a higher growth of real wages.

-3.2 Inflation and Labor Market Recovery from Financial Crises
+2.2 Inflation and Labor Market Recovery from Financial Crises

 Empirical evidence in Calvo, Coricelli, and Ottonello (2012) suggests that high inflation (defined as annual inflation above 30 percent) may help to lower the rate of unemployment in the context of financial crises.
-This is illustrated in our sample of EM financial crises in figure 4 (panels A and B): low-inflation episodes display jobless recovery, with
+This is illustrated in our sample of EM financial crises in figure 4 (panels A and B): low-inflation episodes display jobless recovery, with real wages similar to pre-crisis levels; high-inflation episodes display no jobless recovery, but a significant wageless recovery.